-When you upload an image or media file to Squarespace, it's stored in our content delivery network (CDN).
-Our CDN saves multiple versions of your image to servers worldwide, helping your visitors load a page quickly.
-The CDN assigns each version a specific URL for storing and retrieving it, which lets your browser reload the image more quickly each time you revisit a page.
-This helps with your site's performance and visitor experience.
-It can also help with your ranking in Google, which uses page speed as a factor in search results.
+When you upload an image file to Squarespace, it’s stored as multiple sizes by our content delivery network service providers (CDNs).
+CDNs consist of networks of third-party servers and data centers around the world.
+Each size version is assigned a specific URL for storing and retrieving it, which lets your browser reload the image more quickly each time you revisit a page.
+This helps your site’s performance globally, improves your visitors’ experience with page loading times, and helps your ranking in Google, which uses page speed as a factor in search results.

 If you right-click an image or file and open it in a new tab, you'll see its URL in your browser's address bar.
 It starts with either static.squarespace.com or static1.squarespace.com followed by a string of random characters and the format.
 The format may change depending on the size of the browser viewing your site.
 This URL can't be customized.

 Remove an image or file URL

 When you remove an image or file from your site, it stays in the CDNs, linked to its URL.
 This means that the image or file isn't visible on your site, so visitors won't see it.
 However, it's still stored in the background of our system, so if anyone has the direct link to it, they can still see it.
 Keeping the URL makes it easier to retrieve an image or file, just in case you deleted it accidentally and need to use it again.